Non-Conformance Report: How to Report a Quality Issue

 When to Issue a Non-Conformance Report

-- Work that fails to meet specified tolerances as established in the project specs.
+- Work that fails to meet specified tolerances as established in the project specifications

 - Work that is being performed using non-approved methods or standards

-- When the testing and inspection plan is not followed as agreed
+- Failure to follow the approved testing and inspection plan

-- When testing results demonstrate that the product does not meet established and approved standards
+- Testing results demonstrate that the product does not meet established and approved standards

-- When a material is used and has not been approved as a substitute (equal or similar)
+- Material used that has not been approved as a substitute (equal or similar)

-- When design is not accurate and does not represent actual field conditions
+- Design is not accurate and does not represent actual field conditions

-- When the approved procedure was not followed, and quality defects have been identified by the project team.
+- Approved procedure was not followed, and quality defects have been identified by the project team

 Non Conformance Report Consequences

-Although is very important and healthy to issue NCR's at the right time, it is also prudent to say that NCR's can also bring other problems into the contract.
-Sometimes, NCR's can be seen by financial institutions as red flags or can be identified as poor performance situation by the contractor, so it might end up having financial implication on future projects.
-In some situations, NCR's can open the door to claims and even further arbitration process.
-NCR's can also lead to delays in the construction process when additional resources need to be brought to correct the situations or areas being affected by the Non-Conformance report.
+While NCRs are critical for quality control, they can introduce additional problems into the contract.
+Sometimes NCRs can be seen by financial institutions as red flags or can be identified as poor performance situations by the contractor, with the potential for financial impact on future projects.
+In some situations, NCR's can open the door to claims and even further arbitration processes.
+NCR's can also lead to delays in the construction process when additional resources are needed to correct the situations or areas being affected by the report.

-There is a lot of paperwork and research associated with an NCR as, the one issuing the report needs to gather information, specs, standards and list procedures that were affected by the situation.
+There is a lot of paperwork and research associated with an NCR, as the issuing party must gather information, specs, standards, and list procedures that were affected by the situation.

-If you are the recipient of the NCR, you must act promptly and at a minimum follow these steps for a quick resolution:
+If you are the recipient of an NCR, you must act promptly and at a minimum follow these steps for a quick resolution: